JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [ ] reorg cleanup
   - [ ] events plugin for all relevant modules in events mod
+  - [ ] system sets x-ref to each other
   - [ ] Helper for core_systems
 - [ ] healing potions
 - [ ] inventory and item usage